taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Everyone takes a moment to imagine what it might be like if Space Consortium went for their throats.

-Iara: **"Meu avô ligou esta manhã...ele foi oferecido 10 billian reais na semana passada para me convencer a relatar o nosso trabalho não publicado."**
+Iara: **"Meu avô ligou esta manhã...ele foi oferecido 10 billian reais na semana passada para nosso trabalho não publicado."**

-*translation: "My grandfather called this morning...he was offered 10 billian reais last week to convince me to report our unpublished work."*
+*translation: "My grandfather called this morning...he was offered 10 billian reais last week for our unpublished work."*

 Felix: **"Que??"**